apache/incubator-training/HOWTO.md

 And then run:

-`mvn archetype:generate -DarchetypeGroupId=org.apache.training
+`mvn archetype:generate -DarchetypeGroupId=org.apache.training -DarchetypeArtifactId=content-archetype -DarchetypeVersion=1.3.0-SNAPSHOT`
--DarchetypeArtifactId=content-archetype
--DarchetypeVersion=1.3.0-SNAPSHOT`

 This will give you a list of questions to answer in order to create the new presentation:

-  Define value for property 'groupID': org.apache Define value for property 'artifactID': HowToDoStuff Define value for property 'version' 1.3.0-SNAPSHOT: :
+  Define value for property 'groupID': org.apache.training.presentations Define value for property 'artifactID': HowToDoStuff Define value for property 'version' 1.0-SNAPSHOT: :
   Define value for property 'package' org.apache: :
   Confirm properties configuration:
   apacheTrainingToolsVersion: 1.3.0-SNAPSHOT
-  groupID: org.apache
+  groupID: org.apache.training.presentations
   artifactId: HowToDoStuff
   version 1.0-SNAPSHOT
   package: org.apache